“5G is coming.”

 Samsung also announced it will release a 5G version of its Galaxy Fold phone.
 This device will have a flexible display that, when folded in, will act like a 4.6-inch smartphone with its external screen.
 When it is folded out, it will turn into a 7.3-inch tablet device.
 It will have an unnamed 64-bit 7nm processor, 12GB of RAM and 512GB of storage inside, along with two batteries totaling 4,380mAh.
 It will also have six cameras: three on the back, one on the front, and two on the inside.

-The standard 4G version of the Galaxy Fold will go on sale on April 26 for the already expensive price of $1,980.
+The standard 4G version of the Galaxy Fold will be priced at $1,980.
+The smartphone was available for pre-order for a brief time, but Samsung has since delayed the release of the Galaxy Fold after some review units had display issues.
 The 5G version doesn’t have a release date, and its price should be much higher.
 AT&T and T-Mobile have confirmed they will sell some version of the Galaxy Fold, but it’s unclear if they will offer the 5G version when it goes on sale.

 Aside from a social media snafu where an official Sony Twitter account described the Xperia definitely-not-5G-compatible Xperia XZ3 as a 5G phone, the Japanese giant has been relatively quiet on the 5G front.